kokkos/kokkos-core-wiki/API-Reference/Kokkos::DynamicView.md

   * ```c++
     bool is_allocated() const;
     ```
-    Returns true if the view points to a valid set of allocated memory chunks.
+    Returns true if the View points to a valid set of allocated memory chunks.
 Note that this will return false until resize_serial is called with a size greater than 0.